Lima, Paraguay: History

 It is one of the typical populations born at the end of eighteenth century to retain a strong Franciscan mark, while Choré and Guayaybi are notable for their intense agricultural production.
 Until today it retains its old adobe church, built in colonial times.

+Transport

+The district is accessible by Route 3 General Elizardo Aquino, and Route No. 11 Juana de Lara.